SuperShivam5000/windows-walker/README.md

 User: Open Oblivion from start menu
 Walker:
 Command: Get-StartApps
-# Reads list of installed apps and filters for “Oblivion”
+-Reads list of installed apps and filters for “Oblivion”
 Command: Start-Process "shell:AppsFolder\BethesdaSoftworks.ProjectAltar_3275kfvn8vcwc!AppUEGameShipping"
-# Launches The Elder Scrolls IV: Oblivion Remastered
+-Launches The Elder Scrolls IV: Oblivion Remastered

 🧠 2) Memory (Stateful Assistant)
 Walker now remembers useful context like AppIDs, file paths, URIs, process names, and more — for faster and more intelligent responses in the future.